slackspace-io/slackwatch/README.md

 I am not saying rust is the best choice for this project, but I am enjoying learning it.

 The stack now, and going forward is planned to be rust + using dioxus as the web framework.

-## Working 'features' of Slackwatch
-- Notify you of new versions of your container images by comparing semver tags.
-- Check for updates on a configured schedule.
-- Authenticate with your container registry assuming standard docker registry auth behaviours.
-- Trigger automated upgrade by commiting new tag to your gitops repo, if you have configured a gitops repo.
-- Use include/exclude regex patterns to filter out images you are not interested in, these are set as annotations on the deployment.
-- Notify you of new versions, as well sucessful commits via ntfy.
-- A Web UI to view the status of your images, and trigger automated upgrades.

 ## Example of a new version of ghostfolio